lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 # Russia

+Russia's annual tourism numbers exceeded three million foreign visitors [i].
+The Trump-Putin summit in Alaska was seen as a strategic triumph for Russia [i].
+Some reports suggest a secret deal between Washington and Moscow to pursue peace [i].

 * [`Neutrality Studies` Russia Just DESTROYED the Neocons: The Secrete Deal Of Washington & Moscow To Pursue Peace.](https://www.youtube.com/watch?v=BvbhvZMt4KA)
 * [`Al Jazeera English` Russia's annual tourism: More than three million foreign visitors recorded](https://www.youtube.com/watch?v=QL41I1xmr8U)

 # Oceania

+New Zealand is becoming further involved in anti-China war plans through an FBI upgrade [i].
+Thousands of Australians protested in solidarity with Palestinians in Gaza [i].

 * [`Friends of Socialist China` FBI upgrade enmeshes New Zealand in anti-China war plans](https://socialistchina.org/2025/08/18/fbi-upgrade-enmeshes-new-zealand-in-anti-china-war-plans/)
 * [`Al Jazeera English` Thousands of Australians join nationwide protests in solidarity with Palestinians in Gaza](https://www.youtube.com/watch?v=vwNxWOvIHd8&pp=0gcJCa0JAYcqIYzv)

 # Middle East (West Asia)

+The Israeli-Palestinian conflict continues to be a major focus, with reports of deliberate killings, destruction of Palestinian agriculture, and a dire humanitarian crisis in Gaza [i].
+Some scholars are using the term "healthocide" to describe the situation in Gaza, and some accuse Israel of genocide [i].
+There are reports of Israeli propaganda and aid blockades [i].

 * [`Progressive International` Palestinian testimonies of deliberate Israeli killings at U.S.-run ‘aid’ sites were ignored until the perpetrators admitted to it](https://progressive.international/wire/2025-08-14-palestinian-testimonies-of-deliberate-israeli-killings-at-u-s-run-aid-sites-were-ignored-until-the-perpetrators-admitted-to-it/en)
 * [`Double Down News` The One Video Israel Doesn't Want You To See](https://www.youtube.com/watch?v=HcCgV0dSoAM)